Operation Tidal Wave: Into the Balkans

-The formation reached the Adriatic Sea without further incident; however, aircraft #28, Wongo Wongo, belonging to the 376th Bombardment Group (the lead group, about 40 B-24s) and piloted by Lt.
-Brian Flavelle, began to fly erratically before plunging into the sea due to an unexplained malfunction.
+The formation reached the Adriatic Sea without further incident.
+However as they reached Corfu instead of climbing to 10,000 ft on signal with the rest, aircraft #28, Wongo Wongo of the 376th Bombardment Group (the lead ship of the lead group, numbering about 40 B-24s) piloted by Lt.
+Brian Flavelle, began to fly erratically before spiralling into the sea due to an unexplained malfunction and exploding.
 Lt.
-Guy Iovine—a friend of Flavelle who was piloting aircraft #23 Desert Lilly—descended from the formation to look for survivors, narrowly missing aircraft Brewery Wagon, piloted by Lt.
-John Palm.
-No survivors were seen, and due to the additional weight of fuel, Iovine was unable to regain altitude to rejoin the formation and resume course to Ploiești.
+Guy Iovine—a friend of Flavelle who was piloting aircraft #23 Desert Lilly—descended from the formation to look for survivors, narrowly missing another aircraft Brewery Wagon.
+No survivors were seen, and due to the additional weight of fuel, Iovine was unable to regain altitude to rejoin the formation and resume course to Ploiești and turned back to base.

 The resulting confusion was compounded by the inability to regain cohesion due to orders to maintain strict radio silence.
 Ten other aircrews returned to friendly airfields after the incident, and the remaining aircraft faced the 9000 ft climb over the Pindus mountains, which were shrouded in cloud cover.
 Although all five groups made the climb around 11000 ft, the 376th and 93rd, using high power settings, pulled ahead of the trailing formations, causing variations in speed and time which disrupted the synchronization of the group attacks deemed so important by Smart.
+The weather conditions contributed to the formations spreading and losing sight of each other - nearing the Danube the two leading groups flew over the cloud cover, the following three choosing to go under it.
 Mission leaders deemed these concerns to be less important than maintaining security through radio silence.
 Although the Americans' orders would have allowed them to break radio silence to rebuild their formations, the strike proceeded without correction, and this proved costly.
+The 98th having lost sight of the leading groups, thought it had ended up ahead and flew to the west to allow what it thought was the 93rd to take the lead until it recognised the error and took the lead of the three again.

 While in flight towards Bulgaria, the bomber formations were detected by German radar.
 The bombers were also spotted by Bulgarian Avia B-534s, which took off to protect Sofia.

 Earlier that day, a German signal station picked up a message from the Ninth Air Force regarding the departure of a large bomber formation.
 While the destination of the bombers could not be determined, the information was relayed further to other Luftwaffe units, including Jagdfliegerführer Rumänien.
 The American leaders were unaware that the Germans knew of their presence.